niebert/geogebra4wikiversity/README.md

-# geogebra4wikiversity
+# Geogebra4Wikiversity
-Geogebra Files for Wikiversity Learning Resources
+This is a collection of Geogebra Files for Wikiversity Learning Resources.
+The files can be downloaded as [ZIP file]() from Github.